 Unfortunately, there are a number of ways in which insurance companies attempt to avoid extending coverage to their insured.
 If you or someone you know has been injured in a motor accident, you may need legal representation to protect your right to compensation.
 It is imperative that it your claim be evaluated by an experienced personal injury attorney as soon as possible after the accident to preserve your right to compensation.

-The Miami personal injury lawyers of Gerson and Schwartz, P.A. have extensive experience representing individuals who have been injured in car accidents and are forced to deal with insurance companies.
-If you or someone you know feel your insurance company is not acting in good faith to resolve a claim, contact the Miami car accident attorneys of Gerson and Schwartz, P.A. today for a free consultation.
+The Miami accident attorneys of Gerson and Schwartz, P.A. have extensive experience representing individuals who have been injured in car accidents and have to deal with insurance companies.
+If you or someone you know has been injured by the negligence of another, contact the Miami car accident attorneys of Gerson and Schwartz, P.A today.

 Photo Credit: Nathan E Photography via Compfight cc